saros-project/saros/misc/net/diagnosis/README.txt

 Usage
 -----
+1.a) Linux / Unix / Mac OS users
-1) Place the script "saros-connectivity-diagnosis_X_Y.sh" in a writeable directory.
+   Place the script "saros-connectivity-diagnosis_X_Y.sh" in a writeable directory.
 (X and Y correspond to the script's version number)

+1.b) Windows users
+   Place the script "saros-connectivity-diagnosis_X_Y.bat" and the netcat application nc.exe in a writeable directory.
+You're free to replace nc.exe by another netcat implementation.
+   (X and Y correspond to the script's version number)

-2) Run "sh saros-connectivity-diagnosis_X_X.sh" in the command line /
+2) Run "sh saros-connectivity-diagnosis_X_Y.sh" resp.
-   terminal.
+   "saros-connectivity-diagnosis_X_Y.bat" in your command line.
    This generates a diagnosis file named "[DATE]T[TIME]-saros-connectivity-diagnosis.txt" in the working directory.